Prevent carbon monoxide poisoning

 Carbon monoxide detectors are the only way to detect dangerous levels of CO in your home.
 Features to look for include:

-- The Underwriters Laboratory (UL) symbol.
-It shows that a product meets the recommended safety standards of the American National Standards Institute.
+- The Underwriters Laboratory (UL) symbol, it ensures that a product meets the recommended safety standards of the American National Standards Institute.

 - A memory feature that allows you to check for high readings that may have occurred while you were out or sleeping.

-- A unit that plugs into your electrical source and does not require a sensor replacement after a false alarm.
+- A unit that plugs into your electrical source and a battery backup in the event of power failure.

 - A digital readout of the amount of CO.
 This will help you determine how you should respond.
 A high readout requires immediate evacuation of the home and possibly medical attention.
 A lower reading gives you an opportunity to contact a utility company such as Centerpoint Energy or an appliance repair service.